 The Dry Time

-Danish oil dries faster than Tung oil.
-That’s because it has a thinner flow and a drying solvent in its formula.
+Danish oil dries faster than Tung oil as it has a thinner viscosity and is formulated with quick-drying solvents.

 Danish oil takes around 2 hours to dry while Tung oil takes around 24 hours to dry between coats.